 - Blocked airways

 - Issues with the umbilical

 Jaundice is also a cause of brain damage.
 Jaundice is often thought of as a minor disorder that will clear on its own with no severe side effects.
-However, if jaundice is left untreated, kernicterus may occur, a type of brain damage marked by extremely high levels of bilirubin.
+However, if jaundice is not properly treated, kernicterus may occur.
+Kernicterus is a type of damage to the brain marked by extremely high levels of bilirubin.
 When bilirubin levels are high enough, it is toxic to the brain.

-In some instances, maternal infections can lead to brain damage, specifically preeclampsia and intrauterine infections.
-Infants are at risk for developing brain damage before birth if the infections are left untreated.
+In some instances, maternal infections can also cause brain damage, specifically preeclampsia and intrauterine infections.
+Infants’ brains are at risk for damage before birth if the infections are left untreated.